-Healing Touch (offered at no charge)
+Healing Touch (no charge)

 Healing Touch is a gentle touch technique that may be used along with your other cancer treatments to promote balance and wholeness in body, mind, spirit and emotions.
-It can help bring a state of deep relaxation and general well-being and reduce side effects of cancer treatment such as nausea, fatigue, and headaches.
+It can help bring a state of deep relaxation and general well-being, and reduce side effects of cancer treatment such as nausea, fatigue and headaches.

-Caring Hands (offered at no charge)
+Caring Hands (no charge)

-Reverie Harp (offered at no charge)
+Reverie Harp (no charge)

-Massage Therapy (fee charged)
+Massage Therapy (fee)

-If you are a patient or family member and are interested in scheduling one of the above therapies, please contact the Cancer Center at 608-392-9510 or toll-free at 800-362-5454.
+If you are a patient or family member and are interested in scheduling one of the above therapies, please contact the center at 608-747-4014 or toll-free at 800-362-5454.

 Big Blue Dragon Boat Festival

 Each year Mayo Clinic Health System hosts the Big Blue Dragon Boat Festival, which encourages support for breast cancer patients, survivors and caregivers.
 It’s a celebration of the human spirit that promotes fitness and teamwork.
-Could we add a picture here?